wwelding/jlastwood.github.io/_posts/2017-05-03-GettingStarted.md

   * Constraints, Assumptions and Risks:  What is the budget, are there important time constraints or regulatory requirements?
 * Business Case (optional)
 * Financial Plan:  Overview of budget and planned costs.
 * Architecture/planned implementation.
-If you have already decided on a solution or technology, then this will be delivered, otherwise a software architect will define this in the next phase.
+If you have already decided on a solution or technology, then this will be delivered, otherwise a software architect will define this in the next phase or we will proceed with a Proof of Concept or MVP (Minimum Viable Product) project to deliver a few features to test the market/solution.

 ### Communication Board